Stephen D. Brodie

 Biography

-Steve has represented commercial banks in secured and unsecured financings, including syndicated and single bank high-end middle market transactions; construction lending; IDA financings; mezzanine real estate financings; leasehold mortgage lending; asset-based lending; and in workouts and restructuring arising from such corporate and commercial loans, often involving complex intercreditor relationships.
-His practice is bolstered by his knowledge of New York's Lien Law and Real Property Law, and Article 9 of the Uniform Commercial Code.
+Steve represents commercial banks in secured and unsecured financings, including syndicated and single-bank high-end middle market transactions; construction lending; IDA financings; and leasehold mortgage lending.
+He regularly handles workouts and restructurings arising from corporate and commercial loans, often navigating complex intercreditor relationships.
+His work is informed by a deep command of New York’s Lien Law and Real Property Law, as well as Articles 8 and 9 of the Uniform Commercial Code.

-Additionally, Steve has represented owners, developers, and co-op and condominium sponsors in construction, building conversions, commercial leasing and buy/sell transactions, as well as foreign lenders in financings for U.S. borrowers secured by real estate, oil tankers, oil refineries, ski resorts, and other collateral.
+Beyond lender representations, Steve’s experience includes serving as counsel to owners, developers, and co-op and condominium sponsors in construction, building conversions, commercial leasing, and buy/sell transactions.
+He also represents foreign lenders in financings for U.S. borrowers secured by real estate and other collateral.
+Clients value his practical judgment and unusually broad bandwidth across finance and real estate.

 Experience